Selecting piezo products: Everything you need to know

 A second issue with the vibration frequency of the piezo-element is that it can generate resonance in its environment.
 Many small components have a resonance frequency in the 1 - 5 kHz spectrum and can start resonating when the piezo stage or actuator is activated.
 Ultrasonic piezo systems (like the Xeryon products) are vibrating in a spectrum between 80 kHz and 180kHz.
 They are silent and the risk of bringing resonance in your setup is almost zero.

-Noise can be annoying for some applications.
+➜ Noise can be annoying for some applications.
 If you will be using the piezo motor all of the time, this is something to take into account.
 Resonance in your experiment can be a bigger issue than noise: be careful for low resonance frequencies!

 Holding force and driving force

-The driving force explains the force with which the stage or actuator can push or push in the direction of motion.
+The driving force explains the force with which the stage or actuator can push or pull in the direction of motion.
 It is important to make a distinction between horizontal and vertical movements.
 In a horizontal direction in theory any payload can be moved, as long as the friction (and the inertia) allows it.
 The higher the mass of the payload, the lower the acceleration (F=m*a).
 Because of the friction in the guidings, the top speed will also drop with heavy payloads.

 In the vertical direction it is a different story: a stage or actuator can only lift a payload with a lower vertical force than the driving force of the motor.
 So, in theory, a 3N stage can lift a 300 gram payload.
 In reality the lifting force is considerably less than this, because of loss of force during landing on the target position.
-Horizontally this is not an issue because gravity is perpendicular on the driving axis.
+Horizontally this is not an issue because gravity is perpendicular to the driving axis.
 This issue typically can be resolved by introducing a mass compensating system, which compensates for the gravity of the payload.
 This can be done magnetically or mechanically (with springs or counterweights).

 The holding force is the force you need to exert on the stage or actuator to move it when it is fixed on a position.
 A distinction needs to be made between active holding force and passive holding force.
 Active holding force means that the piezo motor is still active and when the actuator / stage is moved, the motor starts to counter-push.
 So in this case the holding force equals the driving force.
 The passive holding force is relevant when the piezo motor isn’t powered on any more.
 In this case the holding force is generated by the friction between the piezo element and the ceramic driving strip of the stage or actuator.
 The piezo element is pushed against the strip with a certain force, giving the system a mechanical holding force when the power is off.

-Driving force is an important parameter when high accelerations are needed.
+➜ Driving force is an important parameter when high accelerations are needed.
 When speed is not an issue, large masses can be moved with small piezo motors.
 If you are lifting a payload, much more attention needs to be given to the driving force as gravity comes into play.
-The passive holding force (when powered off) can be really important when you want to eliminate all kinds of vibrations and distortions out of your setup or when you want to reduce power consumption.
+The passive holding force (when powered off) can be really important when you want to eliminate all kinds of vibrations and distortions from your setup or when you want to reduce power consumption.

 Open-loop vs. closed-loop